 So if you’re looking for a summer that’s both rewarding and fun, if you want to return to the joy of a season at CYJ, then sign up to be a MIT today!
 You don’t want to miss this unforgettable program!

-The MIT program at CYJ Midwest is open to all current 11th graders, including those that did not attend CYJ Midwest as campers.
+The MIT program at CYJ Midwest is open to all entering 12th graders, including those that did not attend CYJ Midwest as campers.

 There are two tracks to the MIT program.
 The first is June 12-July 5 and coincides with Young Judaea’s Gesher program.
 You will come to camp during staff week and stay for most of first session before traveling to Israel.
 Read more about the Gesher program by clicking here.